The Reddibilt Railroad

 Partway into the project, though, I realized it wasn't worth the effort because it was far more work to re-work prefabs than to start with traditional kits.
 Among other things, there were holes for every single freaking little detail, even the piles of crap like bicycles and trash bins.

 I briefly entertained the idea of using pre-finished buildings with no or absolute minimum modification, but they're expensive, and would result in an astronomically costly layout.
 Not to mention that most of Woodland Scenics' pre-finished buildings look downright laughable to begin with.

 Ultimately I abandoned the project as a stupid idea.
 I even debated whether or not to include it in my layout list.
-I kept it since it was a precursor to the next layout, by contrast a good idea.
+I kept it on the website sd s reminder of how bad my ideas can be, and that it was a precursor to the next layout, by contrast a good idea.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.